 The car is still king in the States.
 Data from the Transportation Energy Data Book N°36 shows around 20% of households have three or more cars; 30% have two; 30% have one; and a little under 10% don’t have one at all – “which I find strange,” commented Mr Groth.

-In terms of kilometres travelled per person/vehicle/year, the graph below shows the US is driving a lot more per person per year than other countries.
+In terms of the number of kilometres by car/per person/per year, the graph below shows the US is driving a lot more than other countries.
 “I think this is explained simply by the developing suburbs, people living away from city centres, the fact we are commuting to work quite a bit, that we’re not scared to take road trips, and that people continue to spread out,” commented Mr Groth.

 Another interesting way to view these behaviour patterns, a study by the US Energy Information Administration looked at passenger miles per country by mode for 2012.
-Key findings show that Canada does even more by car than the US in terms of the amount people travel.
+Key findings show that Canada does even more by car than the US.
 Also for these two countries, passenger rail use is very low and bus use low.